 In February 2005, he went to work on Parliament Hill in Ottawa as a special advisor on Québec to NDP leader Jack Layton.
 For the next several years, Pierre would play a pivotal role in the development of the NDP in Québec.
 He would be the primary author of the Sherbrooke Declaration, a document that would play a central role in the renewal of the NDP’s vision for Québec and on federal-provincial relations.
-From 2003 to 2008, Pierre Ducasse would be an architect in rebuilding the NDP in Quebec, which would lead to the “Orange Crush” a few years later.
+From 2003 to 2008, Pierre Ducasse would be a key architect in rebuilding the NDP in Quebec, which would lead to the “Orange Crush” a few years later.

 He would again be a candidate for the NDP in the 2008 election, this time in the riding of Hull-Aylmer, where he received 20% of the vote.

 A left-wing catholic, he is one of the founding members of the NDP’s Faith and Social Justice Commission, of which he has been secretary-treasurer for a few years.